-Honda has become a Japanese-based global leader in car and motorcycle production borne out of one man’s vision, a foundation based on bravery, fortune and flops, but rising again and again on a stellar path to becoming a billion-dollar empire.
+Honda has become a Japanese-based global leader in car and motorcycle production born out of one man’s vision, a foundation based on bravery, fortune, and flops, but rising again and again on a stellar path to becoming a billion-dollar empire.

-Its creator, Soichiro Honda, came from a humble background, but with a fascination for anything mechanical that became the driving force behind his desire to succeed.
+Its creator, Soichiro Honda, came from a humble background, with a fascination for anything mechanical.
+That became the driving force behind his desire to succeed.

 Born in 1906 in Hamamatsu Shizuoka, Japan, Honda’s early days were accompanying his blacksmithing father to his bicycle repair company and being fascinated by the mechanical workings of the bike, which led him to create his toys.

-Full of creative genius, his appetite for all moving mechanical things was topped the day he borrowed one of his father’s bikes and travelled 20 kilometres to watch from a tree the flying capabilities of a bi-plane piloted by Art Smith at the Wachiyama military airfield.
+Full of creative genius, his appetite for all moving mechanical things was topped the day he borrowed one of his father’s bikes and traveled 20 kilometers to watch the flying capabilities of a bi-plane piloted by Art Smith at the Wachiyama military airfield.

 By his late teens, Honda had left his father’s business, and without formal education, to seek his fortune in Tokyo.
-There, he embarked on a car mechanic apprenticeship for six years, before returning home at 22 to begin an auto repair business.
+He embarked on a car mechanic apprenticeship for six years before returning home at 22 to begin an auto repair business.

 During those formative years in Tokyo, the 17-year-old was the mechanic who rode alongside Shinichi Sakibahara as he raced an Art Daimler, a combo of an American Mitchell chassis and a Curtiss aircraft engine.
 Sakibahara captured the Chairman’s Trophy at Tsurumi.